vmware-tanzu/tanzu-dev-portal/content/practices/ipm/index.md

 1. Read through the first user story to explain the business value, the user value, and the acceptance criteria.
 Allow participants to ask questions, providing clarifications as needed.

    {{< callout >}}
    Tip: Allow space for all members of the team to get the clarifications they need to provide an estimate they feel comfortable with.
-Beware of individual personalities shortcutting conversation or dictating approaches that prevent full team understanding.
+Beware of individual personalities taking over the conversation or dictating approaches that prevent full team understanding.
    {{< /callout >}}

 1. Prompt the engineers to indicate if they are ready to estimate the user story and if so, to estimate the relative complexity of the story by simultaneously voting on a story point estimate.